 Similarly to Facebook and LinkedIn, you can also check your link preview on Twitter.
 Their version of the debugger tool is called Cards Validator.
 It will show you what any link will look like when posted on your Twitter feed.
 You can check the “Log” section below the link preview to see the information Twitter has regarding that particular link.
 If there’s anything wrong, you will notice a “warn” message in the Log section.

 If you didn’t set the link preview in your CMS or your programmers didn’t give you access to it, no need to panic.
 Social media networks have alternative solutions for this.
 You can edit the link preview directly when you’re publishing the post.

 In 2017, Facebook removed the ability to change what a link will look like when it appears on Facebook.
 Now, you only have control over the links from your website/website of a client you have the right to manage.

 It might be a bit annoying – compared to what we were used to.
 But if you think about it, only a link owner should have the option to manipulate a link preview.
 Just imagine that you share a link and make it all beautiful.
 Then someone else wants to share it, they will customise it and share this new version of your link.
 Your article/product/whatever was on that link will then not be promoted in a way you wanted it to be.
 That’s why they named the new process of Facebook link preview editing Link Ownership.

 You can change what a Facebook preview looks like only when you can prove that you are the owner of the domain.
-That can easily be set in your Business Manager (check out the step-by-step tutorial).
+That can easily be set in your Business Manager.

 Unlike Facebook, LinkedIn allows arbitrary link preview customization, in terms of editing titles or images.
 However, LinkedIn allows you to customize the link preview only when sharing it on your business pages.
 These changes are not possible when uploading the link to a post on your personal profile (unless you’re using Kontentino which still has this option).